fbrosda/weather-maps/README.md

 - [x] Animate transition between timestamps
 - [ ] Cloud data
 - [ ] Combine cloud and wind data
+- [ ] Repeatable textures: Only possible, if width/height is a power of two.

 # Setup